 In cases where your card is not permanently lost but has just been forgotten, mislaid or left behind the driver must retrieve it and is not allowed to carry out any professional driving until they have done so.

 If you are being investigated by DVSA for tachograph offences, get expert advice from a transport law solicitor as soon as possible.
-Our experienced transport team at Rothera Sharp represent operators and drivers nationwide in the Magistrates’ Courts, Crown Court, Tribunal Appeals and before the Traffic Commissioner.
+Our experienced transport team at Rotheras represent operators and drivers nationwide in the Magistrates’ Courts, Crown Court, Tribunal Appeals and before the Traffic Commissioner.
 Call today on 0115 910 6218 for a free initial consultation.